Mynkskhr/diehlmetering/docs/source/index.rst

 -------

-This Web-Doc provides executive-level visibility into how Diehl Metering can operationalize EU cybersecurity regulation & Compliance requirements across multiple countries with different requirements to justify fulfillment of NIS2 and CRA, How Thinkwerke solves this problem without slowing growth, delivery, or sales, of Diehl Metering, streamlines the entire process and in "One Execution Plan" with contineous deliverable milestone for SVPs of Diehl Metering to show the fullfillment to Division Board.
+This Web-Doc provides executive-level visibility into how Diehl Metering can operationalize EU cybersecurity regulation & Compliance requirements across multiple countries with different requirements to justify fulfillment of NIS2, CRA setup ISO 27001 evidence collection and filling for the Certificate, and take GDPR complaince fulfillment to extreme high standards with technical flows as real and working evidences.
+How Thinkwerke solves this problem without slowing growth, delivery, or sales, of Diehl Metering, streamlines the entire process and in "One Execution Plan" with contineous deliverable milestone for SVPs of Diehl Metering to show the fullfillment to Division Board.